It’s that time of year again: tax time. How much will you owe Uncle Sam this year?

 While sorting through receipts and calculating deductions isn’t anyone’s idea of fun, filing taxes can be especially tough for independent adjusters.

-When my husband, Bob, and I were on the road as independent adjusters, we contracted for several IA firms, which meant handling multiple 1099s along with out-of-town deployment expenses.
+When I was on the road as an independent adjuster, I contracted for several IA firms, which meant handling multiple 1099s along with out-of-town deployment expenses.
 Many adjusters are also unclear on the business entity options available to them, such as limited liability companies and S corps.